Our Commitment to Fair Sales Practices

 What is Our Commitment to You?

-We expect all employees of President’s Choice Bank to comply with the law by not practicing coercive tied selling.
-We provide our employees with information and training on acceptable sales practices.
-We urge you to let us know if you believe that you have experienced coercive tied selling in any dealings with us.
+We expect all employees and representatives of PC Bank to comply with the law by not applying undue pressure, engaging in coercive tied selling or taking advantage of any person.
+We provide our employees and representatives with information and training on acceptable sales practices, and maintain policies and procedures to ensure they live up to this commitment.
+We urge you to let us know if you believe that you have experienced any of these practices in your dealings with us.

 If you have any questions, complaints or concerns, contact President’s Choice Bank as follows: